-1. a metal-bearing mineral or rock, or a native metal, that can be mined at a profit.
-2. a mineral or natural product serving as a source of some nonmetallic substance, as sulfur.
+1. A metal-bearing mineral or rock, or a native metal that can be mined at a profit.
+2. A mineral or natural product serving as a source of some nonmetallic substance, as sulfur

-11.5 Definition of Ore as per Encyclopedia Britanica:
+11.5 Definition of Ore as per Britannica:

-a natural aggregation of one or more minerals that can be mined, processed, and sold at a profit.
-An older definition restricted the usage of the word Ore to metallic mineral deposits, but the term has expanded in some instances to include non-metallics
+A natural aggregation of one or more minerals that can be mined, processed, and sold at a profit.
+An older definition restricted usage of the word ore to metallic mineral deposits, but the term has expanded in some instances to include non-metallics.